-The $30,000 Instant Asset Write-Off scheme (which was raised from $20,000 as of 2 April 2019) could be a huge boost for your cash flow.
-By using this tax deduction, you can decrease your tax payable, which means you can spend up to $30,000 on as many assets as you’d like and reduce your taxable income by that same amount.
+The $150,000 Instant Asset Write-Off scheme could be a huge boost for your cash flow.
+By using this tax deduction, you can decrease your tax payable, which means you can spend up to $150,000 on as many assets as you’d like and reduce your taxable income by that same amount.
 You can claim this on tools, equipment, office furniture, air conditioners, work vehicles, IT hardware, signage, and more.

 If that sounds too good to be true and you haven’t taken advantage yet, you’re not alone.
 Nearly two-thirds of Australian businesses are under-utilising the scheme, most likely because of a lack of capital and a lack of clarity around how it works.
 We’ll show you how to unlock the full potential of this opportunity as we demystify this great little tax break.